chtoucas/Abc/README.md

 // Throw a custom exception.
 string value = maybe.ValueOrThrow(new NotSupportedException("..."));
 ```
-A word of caution, the methods may only be considered safe when targetting
+A word of **caution**, the methods may only be considered safe when targetting
 .NET Core 3.0 or above, that is your project file should include something like
 this:
 ```xml